 Jansen did not actually release his first solo album until ‘Slope’ in 2007.
 With his latest solo offering 'The Extinct Suite' recently released, he kindly chatted to The Electricity Club about his varied career and vast catalogue of work.
 Continue Reading ›

 When YELLOW MAGIC ORCHESTRA formed in 1978, it was intended to be a one-off project for producer / bassist Haruomi Hosono and the two session musicians he had hired: drummer Yukihiro Takahashi and keyboardist Ryuichi Sakamoto.
-With their use of modern technology, they became standard bearers for what eventually became known in Japan as technopop.

 So with their place in electronic music history assured, what twenty tracks would make up an imaginary CD compilation album to act as Beginner’s Guide to the iconic trio?
 The Electricity Club made the following selections for its YMO Bento box.
 Continue Reading ›